 This rewards program is a bit unusual, with just a single disbursement per year.
 This could easily be seen as a downside.
 Who wants to wait?
 Indeed, some card issuers allow you to redeem as much as you want, whenever you want.

 But it’s not necessarily a bad thing — you’re not going to get rich from credit card rewards.
 In a way, this could be a load off your mind.
 Instead of obsessing over cashing in each month, counting the nickels as they add up and checking back to see if they’re ready to redeem, you can just forget about it until after February.
 Then you might be in for a nice surprise, which could pay for groceries for a month or so.
 (Just don’t forget to keep track of the $7,000 spending limit on gas.)

-Once again, the Costco cards are above average when it comes to their extra benefits.
-You’ll get a set of protections to help cover your purchases, and insure you against unforeseen circumstances while traveling.
+The Costco cards are a bit below average when it comes to their extra benefits.
+You’ll get a small set of protections to help cover your purchases, and that’s about it.

 - Damage & Theft Purchase Protection: The aptly named Damage & Theft Purchase Protection will… protect your eligible purchases against damage and theft!
 Eligible items are covered for 120 days (90 days for NY residents).